zjcurtis/paradoxical-propagators/README.md

 ## Misc

 It'll have a REPL.
 Dead programs are probably fine for some stuff, perhaps even preferable.
 I don't think they are in the general case.
 Logtalk is probably the closest extant language to what I am proposing/will try to develop here.

+somethings can't be easily or tractably enumerated, but maybe we want to still reason about them. if we can write a boolean function for set membership we're good.
+I've realized that constraint propagation over intensional sets is basically just term rewriting, we don't really need to think of the values so much as syntactic manipulation.